-- (7A) Before publishing the reasons and giving a copy of them to a victim or, if subsection (2AB) applies, the parent or guardian of the victim, the Board may delete any material that relates to the privacy of the prisoner or of any other person if the Board is of the opinion that it is in the interests of the prisoner or any other person to do so. - (8) If the Board defers making a decision on whether or not a prisoner should be released on parole or refuses to release a prisoner on parole, it is to cause notice of its decision in writing to be given to the prisoner and, where it refuses parole, its reasons for so refusing. - (9) If the Board is of the opinion that it would be in the interest of the prisoner, any other person or the public to withhold from the prisoner any or all of the reasons referred to in subsection (8), the Board may withhold the reasons from the prisoner. - (10) If the Board refuses to release a prisoner on parole, the Board may not further consider the release of the prisoner on parole until the expiration of 3 months from the date of the last refusal. - (11) In this section - forensic patient has the same meaning as in the Mental Health Act 2013;
+- (a) it is to cause notice of the order to be given to the prisoner in such manner as it considers appropriate; and - (b) it is to publish its reasons for the order and is to give a copy of the reasons to any victim who has provided a statement under subsection (2B). - (7A) Before publishing the reasons and giving a copy of them to a victim or, if subsection (2AB) applies, the parent or guardian of the victim, the Board may delete any material that relates to the privacy of the prisoner or of any other person if the Board is of the opinion that it is in the interests of the prisoner or any other person to do so. - (8) If the Board defers making a decision on whether or not a prisoner should be released on parole or refuses to release a prisoner on parole, it is to cause notice of its decision in writing to be given to the prisoner and, where it refuses parole, its reasons for so refusing. - (9) If the Board is of the opinion that it would be in the interest of the prisoner, any other person or the public to withhold from the prisoner any or all of the reasons referred to in subsection (8), the Board may withhold the reasons from the prisoner. - (10) If the Board refuses to release a prisoner on parole, the Board may not further consider the release of the prisoner on parole until the expiration of 3 months from the date of the last refusal.

-restriction order means a restriction order made under the Criminal Justice (Mental
+forensic patient has the same meaning as in the Mental Health Act 2013;

-Impairment) Act 1999 or Sentencing Act 1997.
+restriction order means a restriction order made under the Criminal Justice (Mental Impairment) Act 1999 or Sentencing Act 1997.